Raja Zarith Sofiah: Marriage and children

-On 22 September 1982, Raja Zarith Sofiah married the (then) Tunku Mahkota (Crown Prince) of Johor, Tunku Ibrahim Ismail.
-Ibrahim Ismail was proclaimed the 25th Sultan of Johor after the death of his father in January 2010.
-Raja Zarith was addressed as DYMM, the consort of the Sultan of Johor until her coronation took place.
-On her coronation day, she was conferred the title Permaisuri of Johor (Queen Consort of Johor).
+On 22 September 1982, Raja Zarith Sofiah married the then Tunku Mahkota (Crown Prince) of Johor, Tunku Ibrahim Ismail.
+After the marriage, she was styled as Her Highness Raja Zarith Sofiah, Isteri Tunku Mahkota (Consort of the Crown Prince) of Johor.

+Tunku Ibrahim Ismail was proclaimed the 25th Sultan of Johor after the death of his father on 23 January 2010.
+On 22 November 2010 in conjunction with Sultan Ibrahim's 52nd birthday celebration, Raja Zarith was bestowed upon her the style of Duli Yang Maha Mulia (Her Royal Highness), until her coronation took place on 23 March 2015.
+On her coronation day, she was conferred the title Permaisuri of Johor (The Queen consort) with the style as Her Majesty.

 She and Sultan Ibrahim have six children: